sonikp/SuDoKuAssign/src/readme.txt

 - details of the changed items, from & to
 - details of the function of what the code does
 - detail of of javadoc annotations @params
+NOTE: many comments within the code were not totally relevant within the Javadocs, so many times explanations of method() changes were included in the @param section, when that is not the appropiate location

 Addition of the readme.txt file in sourcecode.

+Error, file needs changing to create Javadocsc
+  String token , whitespace = " \t\n\r*|�-+"; replaced �  with Unicode equivalent \u00a9

+  SuDoKuUtils.java
+  line 299